jfmengels/elm-review/README.md

 You can [configure exceptions](https://package.elm-lang.org/packages/jfmengels/elm-review/2.6.2/Review-Rule/#configuring-exceptions), which consists of marking specific directories or files as not relevant to a rule or set of rules, preventing errors to be reported for those.
+You can also define rules that will only run on specific directories or files.

 It is a good fit if you wish for `elm-review` to not report errors in vendored or generated code, or in files and directories that by the nature of the rule should be exempted.